ModDota/moddota.github.io/_articles/scripting/precache-fixing-and-avoiding-issues.md

 end
 ```

-Without any previous precache I'll get something like the ERROR model like before, or if this isn't the first I run the tools (because after the 1st run it attempts to store some models to keep on the cache), something like this:
+Without any previous precache I'll get something like the ERROR model like before, or if this isn't the first time I run the tools (because after the 1st run it attempts to store some models to keep on the cache), something like this:

 So yeah, that's bad, here's how to fix it: